 RHoK Australia runs weekend hackathons in summer and winter every year.
-These happen simultaneously in Melbourne, Brisbane, and in two locations in Sydney.
-Over the course of 48 hours, teams assemble to work fast and furious, have fun, and create prototype open source solutions with real social impact.
+These happen simultaneously in five different locations across Australia.
+Over the course of 48 hours, teams assemble around our changemakers to work fast and furious, have fun, and create real social impact.
 It's an opportunity to work in a collaborative environment to help create innovative technology solutions to social problems.

 At RHoK Australia we finish what we start.
 We want to come up with solutions that are actually used by the wider community.
 So, during the year we run what are known as RHoLLs, where our changemakers get together with our hackers to continue working on individual projects.
 This is where the real nuts and bolts happen.
 We pride ourselves on finishing what we start, and this is something that sets us apart from other hackathons.